gusaaaaa/SupernovaController/README.md

 2. ***Initializing the Supernova UART peripheral:***

-    Initializes the Supernova in UART peripheral:
+    Initializes the Supernova UART peripheral:

     ```python
    success, response = uart.init_bus()
    ```
     Without any parameters, the UART peripheral initializes with the default values for baudrate (9600bps), parity (no parity), data size (8 bit), stop bit (one stop bit) and hardware handshake (no hardware handshake).
-Optionally, it is possible to set any of these parameters by specifying in the init_bus function:
+Optionally, it is possible to set any of these parameters by specifying them in the init_bus function:

     ```python
    success, response = uart.init_bus(baudrate=UartControllerBaudRate.UART_BAUD_115200, parity=UartControllerParity.UART_EVEN_PARITY)